Darrell Figgis: Personal life and suicide

-On 18 November 1924, Figgis' wife Millie committed suicide using a Webley revolver given to them by Collins following the 1922 assault.
+On 18 November 1924, Figgis's wife Millie committed suicide using a Webley revolver given to them by Collins following the 1922 assault.
 According to the inquest, she shot herself in the head in the back of a taxi in Rathfarnham, having previously ordered the driver to take her to the Hellfire Club.
 Two bullets in the gun were discharged.
 She was taken to the Meath Hospital and pronounced dead.
 A bloodstained suicide letter was handed by the Matron to Figgis when he arrived there.
-In her letter, Mrs. Figgis expressed her sorrow for the pain her action would cause to her husband and referred to injuries and depression arising from the 1922 attack.
+In her letter, she expressed her sorrow for the pain her action would cause to her husband and referred to injuries and depression arising from the 1922 attack.
 She was buried at Mount Jerome Cemetery, Dublin.

-A year later, Figgis' new love, a 21-year-old Catholic woman named Rita North, died, due to medical difficulties, when Dr Lake tried to surgically remove an already dead child.
-The court, after investigating North's death, determined that she died, ‘due to peritonitis’ - and inflammation in the lining of the abdominal cavity.
-However, the public jumped to the conclusion that she died in a failed illegal abortion.
+A year later, Figgis's new love, a 21-year-old Catholic woman named Rita North, died due to medical difficulties, when Dr Lake tried to surgically remove an already dead child.
+The court, after investigating North's death, determined that she died, "due to peritonitis" - and inflammation in the lining of the abdominal cavity.
+However, many suspected that she died in a failed illegal abortion.
 Her body was brought back from London and she was buried by her family at Glasnevin Cemetery.

-Figgis himself committed suicide in a London boarding-house, in Granville Street, Finsbury, on 26 October 1925, just a week after giving evidence at North's inquest and only weeks after his unsuccessful attempt to take a Seanad seat.
+Figgis himself committed suicide in a London boarding-house, in Granville Street, Finsbury, on 27 October 1925, just a week after giving evidence at North's inquest and only weeks after his unsuccessful attempt to take a Seanad seat.
 He had been staying at the Royal Automobile Club until the day before his death, as was usual when he visited London.
 A small group of mourners comprising close family and friends attended his interment at the West Hampstead Cemetery.

 The by-election caused by his death was won by William Norton of the Labour Party.